-For Therapists and Clergy: When to refer to an affirming Pastoral Counselor
+For Therapists and Clergy: Refer to an affirming Pastoral Counselor/Spiritually Integrative Therapist

 Long before pastoral counseling made its formal introduction into both the pastoral and therapeutic worlds, clergy were caring for souls with spiritual tools, and therapists were caring for psyches with clinical tools.
 Pastoral counseling combined the two for those clients wanting an integration of their spiritual and mental well-being in coping, healing, growing and redeeming the usual sufferings of life.

 Transgender clients who are religious and value their affiliation with church or shul, benefit from working with pastoral counselors competent in gender dysphoria.
 Secularly oriented clinicians cannot understand or appreciate the rich resources of religion for spiritual health, and pastoral counselors without clinical expertise in gender dysphoria cannot see where God could possibly be part of transitioning the body to fit the gender.

 A mutual task for clergy and therapists, then, is to honor both the spiritual resources of a client’s religious tradition, while healing trauma toward transgender people of faith that religious have historically imposed.
 Clergy have not only a counseling role, but a liturgical and communal role in making a repair.
 Jewish tradition calls this tikkun.
 Christians call it reconciliation: bringing back together what has been rendered apart.

 Secular therapy has often scoffed at the religious client as immature, dependent, and lacking in personal responsibility for managing life.
 Secular therapy champions self-mastery; we see it in excess emphasis on “me”: independence, fulfillment, and individualism, fear of codependence, of needing anyone, of guilt or regret.
 Happiness is often valued more than inner peace and is seen as an entitlement, and suffering is mere pathology to be got rid of.